mity/md4c/README.md

   See below.

 * **Compactness:** MD4C parser is implemented in one source file and one header file.
-There are no dependencies other then standard C library.
+There are no dependencies other than standard C library.

 * **Embedding:** MD4C parser is easy to reuse in other projects, its API is very straightforward: There is actually just one function, `md_parse()`.